 For Loose Curls and Waves

 Another one on the lightweight side is Ouidad's leave-in conditioner, formulated by the curl experts themselves.
 If your waves are feeling dull, frizzy, and a little disappointing, this one will give 'em a major boost by creating a balanced moisture foundation for better style hold.
-With hydrating botanical extracts and antioxidants, it'll get your hair to a more manageable, gorgeous place than ever—without any greasy residue.
+With hydrating botanical extracts and antioxidants, it promises to get your hair to a more manageable, gorgeous place than ever—without any greasy residue.